 Enka, NC, & Candler, NC

 The neighboring communities of Enka & Candler are situated southwest of Asheville.
-Enka is the eastern of the two, near the intersection of I-40, I-26 and I-240, while Enka is further west along Route 23.
+Enka is the eastern of the two, near the intersection of I-40, I-26 and I-240, while Candler is further west along Route 23.
 These communities share public schools – Enka Middle School and Enka High School, which are part of the well-respected Buncombe County School District.
 These neighborhoods offer a quieter, more pastoral feel but with all of the conveniences of a nearby city.

 Located about 10 miles southeast of Asheville, Fairview is a historic town with a lovely and involved community of locals.
 The population of Fairview is just under 3,000, which gives residents plenty of privacy to enjoy the beauty of the natural surroundings.
 Long an agricultural community, quaint neighborhoods and historic farmhouses are situated among the beautiful farmlands in this stunning valley.